sourceperl/arduino.yun.viewbox/README.md

 A script check regulary the number of unread mail on an IMAP server.
 The result is also display on the panel.

 Every data process and formating is doing by Python script.
-Each lines of the LCD is a datastore value (key "line\_1" to "line\_4").
-The arduino skecth read datastores values and send it to the LCD I2C interface.
+Screen content is send on a 80 bytes bloc with bridge/datastore.
+The arduino skecth read datastore value and send it to the LCD I2C interface.

 Files
 -----